 - •• The exam may be attempted only twice; on the second attempt only an outcome of Pass or Fail is allowed.
 Should a student receive a Fail on the first or second attempt, that student will be recommended to the Dean of Graduate Studies for disqualification from the program.

 Advancement to Candidacy.
 After completing all coursework, the TA requirement, the prospectus document and meeting, the proposal, and passing the Qualifying Exam, Ph.D. students must file an Advancement to Candidacy form.
-This form will route on GradSphere to the Dissertation Chair (to check committee membership, timing, etc), then the Graduate Program Coordinator (to check committee eligibility and a receipt for payment) and the Graduate Advisor (for final checks), before routing to Graduate Studies.Dissertation.
+This form will route on GradSphere to the Dissertation Chair (to check committee membership, timing, etc), then the Graduate Program Coordinator (to check committee eligibility, coursework completion, and a receipt for payment) and the Graduate Advisor (for final checks), before routing to Graduate Studies.Dissertation.
 The completion of the Ph.D. includes two main components: 1) a written dissertation and 2) a defense/final examination consisting of a public departmental seminar followed by a closed examination restricted to members of the Dissertation Committee.
 See the Earth and Planetary Sciences Ph.D. and M.S.
 Degree Requirements for more details.

 - 1. Submit a complete draft to the Dissertation Committee, who certifies that the dissertation is ready for presentation.
 Note that university policy gives one month for faculty to complete and return comments on a thesis draft, and there may be several rounds of edits.
 A minimum of two weeks before the dissertation defense/final examination and public departmental seminar, a complete and defendable dissertation must be submitted to the Dissertation Committee for review.